GoodyBoy301/astroblog/src/pages/ink/java-to-js.md

 ## JANUARY

 I found a new love, this year.
 Javascript.
 [Kadet's](https://kadet.dev/blog/2021-happier-than-ever) and [Yinka's](https://yinkakun.medium.com/my-20-years-in-review-failures-growth-and-new-beginnings-fddf5fcbca0e) 'Year in Reviews' were the motivation I needed to continue a certain course on Web Development.
-Not to brag, buh JavaScript wasn't so hard to grasp.
-I guess the feeling was mutual.
+Not to brag, buh JavaScript wasn't so hard to grasp; I guess the feeling was mutual.

 ## FEBRUARY